phenotypic/homebridge-web-sprinklers/README.md

 ## Scheduling

-When scheduling is enabled, the plugin will schedule watering so that it finishes however many minutes before sunrise the next day specified in `sunriseOffset`, as it meets the following criteria:
+When scheduling is enabled, the plugin will schedule watering so that it finishes however many minutes before sunrise the next day specified in `sunriseOffset`, if it meets the following criteria:

 - Not on a restricted day/month
 - No rain today or tomorrow